Managing client feedback is often the most challenging part of the design process.

 Start by setting strict deadlines for deliverables and make sure to follow through on your end as well.
 Set a time limit for clients to submit feedback after each of your project deliverables.
 For example, after delivering each phase of a project, require clients to provide detailed feedback within 3 business days.
 This will force clients to sit down and review their project instead of putting it on the back burner.

-Communicating live with a client gives you the upper hand when it comes to understanding their vision.
+Scheduling online appointments and communicating live with a client gives you the upper hand when it comes to understanding their vision.
 You can refine ideas and feedback in a live conversation much faster than you can through emails or text messages.
 You can also clarify tiny points before they become sources of frustration or upset.

 Communicating live is essential when a client has high expectations.
 These clients often have unrealistic expectations and don’t understand that certain changes aren’t easy or small.
 These are the clients that believe it should take five seconds to change a color scheme.